Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Environment-Adaptive Covariate Selection

-We analyze the discrete selector introduced in Algorithm~\ref{alg:eafs1}.
-For each subset \(z\), a baseline predictor \(f_z\) is trained once on the pooled data from all training environments and then treated as fixed when computing environment-specific risks \(R_e(z)\) and their empirical estimates \(\widehat R_e(z)\).
+We analyze the discrete selector of \Cref{alg:eafs1}.
+Throughout, each baseline predictor $f_z$ is trained once on the pooled training data and held fixed when computing environment-specific risks $R_e(z)$ and their empirical estimates $\widehat R_e(z)$, so the analysis isolates the second-stage problem of learning which subset to use in which environment.

-The theoretical results rely on two assumptions that allow the selector to generalize its choices across environments.